Jeep Grand Cherokee owners have reported 55 problems related to check engine light on (under the engine and engine cooling category).

 See all problems of the 2007 Jeep Grand Cherokee.

-The vehicle's vehicle identification number (VIN) was 1J8GR48K89_.
-The vehicle was a 2009 Jeep Grand Cherokee.
+The contact owns a 2009 Jeep Grand Cherokee.
 The contact stated that the check engine light constantly illuminated on the instrument panel.
 The vehicle was taken to an authorized dealer on four occasions and a new thermostat was installed.
 The failure recurred and the vehicle was taken back to the dealer.
 The manufacturer was notified and a claim was filed.
 The failure mileage was 40,000 and the current mileage was 45,000.
-This check engine light on problem happened on Wednesday, October 19, 2011.

 See all problems of the 2009 Jeep Grand Cherokee.

-The VIN of the car is 1J8HR68237_.
 Stalling issues with 5.
 7 hemi Jeep Grand Cherokee overland.
 Vehicle stalls at random but at low speeds and coming to a stop.
 Happens approximately 3 to 4 times per month (about once a week).
 Vehicle looses complete power, brakes, steering, etc. Huge safety issue.
 Only way to restart is to put in neutral or park.
 No check engine light but stores p0884 code.
 Dealer can not replicate problem but notices code.
 Dealer does not have a fix or does not know how to fix.
 Vehicle has stalled on railroad tracks, 5pm traffic, and worse possible times and could cause serious injury.
-This problem occurred on Saturday, Jun.
-11, 2011.

-The vehicle is a 1999 Jeep Grand Cherokee.
+The contact owns a 1999 Jeep Grand Cherokee.
 The contact was driving various speeds when the engine stalled with the illumination of the check engine warning light.
 The engine failed to restart and the vehicle was towed to an independent mechanic for diagnostics.
 The mechanic was unable to diagnose the vehicle and there were no repairs.
 The failure recurred at least ten times and eight of those times, the vehicle restarted.
 The vehicle was towed back to the independent mechanic where the contact was awaiting repairs.
 The manufacturer was not made aware of the problem.
 The approximate failure mileage was 150,000.
-The failure date was April 11, 2011.

 See all problems of the 1999 Jeep Grand Cherokee.